edubart/nelua-lang/docs/pages/nelua.md

 * Be modular and make users capable of creating compiler plugins to extended
 * Generate readable, simple and efficient C code
 * Possibility to output freestanding code (dependency free, for kernel dev or minimal runtime)
-* No single memory management model, choose for your use case GC, ARC or manual
+* No single memory management model, choose for your use case GC or manual

 ## Why?